krs9851/godot-docs/getting_started/introduction/introduction_to_godot.rst

 Some examples of games created with Godot include Ex-Zodiac and Helms of Fury.

 .. image:: img/introduction_ex_zodiac.png
-    :alt: Ex-Zodiac's 3D low-poly gameplay featuring enemy planes and the instructions "Hold the X button to lock-on to enemies".
+    :alt: Ex-Zodiac's 3D low-poly gameplay featuring enemy planes and the instructions "Hold the X button to lock-on to enemies

 .. image:: img/introduction_helms_of_fury.jpg
-    :alt: Helms of Fury's 2D top-down gameplay, featuring the player attacking, and being attacked by, different enemies.
+    :alt: Helms of Fury's 2D top-down gameplay, featuring the player attacking, and being attacked by, different enemies

 As for applications, the open source pixel art drawing program Pixelorama is powered by Godot, and so is the voxel RPG creator RPG in a box.

 .. image:: img/introduction_rpg_in_a_box.png
-    :alt: RPG In a Box application, featuring a scene being set up with a playable character and environmental assets.
+    :alt: RPG In a Box application, featuring a scene being set up with a playable character and environmental assets

 You can find many more examples in the `official showcase videos`_.